HASKI-RAK/HASKI-Frontend/.github/ISSUE_TEMPLATE/user-story.md

 - [ ] The implementation is in GitHub
 - [ ] A code review has been performed (or created in pairing program)
 - [ ] Code conventions are followed
-- [ ] Unit test coverage must be greater than 90% [ ] All tests must pass
+- [ ] Unit test coverage must be greater than 90%
 - [ ] All tests must have passed
-- [ ] Technical documentation created (activity diagram screenshot in issue)
+- [ ] Technical documentation created (Feature documented in GitHub Wiki)
 - [ ] UML class diagrams and component diagrams created and up-to-date
 - [ ] Documentation in realization created (source code)
-- [ ] Changelog created
+- [ ] Changelog created (Clear description in merge request)
 - [ ] There are no known bugs